 You might not be eligible for a PGWP if you did not continuously study full time in your program.
 If this applies to you, speak to an advisor at the International Services Centre to discuss your situation.

 From the time your program is completed, and before your completion letter is issued, as an international student, you can work part-time of no more than 20 hours/week.

 Once the completion letter is issued, if you submit a PGWP online application on the same day, you can work during this time up until a decision is made, so long as you meet the following requirements:

 - Your study permit is valid when you submit your application

 - You apply within 90 days of the date the completion letter was issued.

 - Your study permit has the required work authorization statements.

 If the PGWP application is not submitted immediately, students are not eligible to work at all.

 How to apply

-The 90 day period begins on the date of your final transcript or letter from the University that acknowledges program completion.
+The 180 day period usually starts on the date issued of your letter from the University that acknowledges program completion.